A safari in Sri Lanka is a great way to admire the incredible wildlife variety that this country has to offer.

 There are many fantastic national parks in Sri Lanka that you can choose from to do a safari.
 However, you have to pick wisely depending on the kind of experience you want to have, and you have to go prepared knowing what to expect and what to look for.

 I have been on a few safaris in three different national parks in Sri Lanka, and each place offered a different experience.
-In this post, I highlight three of the best places to do a safari in Sri Lanka, and share some information and considerations that will help you pick the most suitable one.
+In this post, I highlight three of the best places in the country to do a safari, and share some information and considerations that will help you pick the most suitable one.

-But, first of all, let me explain why you really should consider doing a safari during your trip to Sri Lanka.
+But, first of all, let me explain why you really should consider doing a safari during your trip.

 Why You Should Consider Doing A Safari In Sri Lanka